allenai/scruples/docs/demos.md

 When you visit the site, you should see something like this:

 ![Norms Demo About Screenshot](./assets/demo-screenshots/norms-about.png?raw=true "Norms Demo About")

+And after submitting a dilemma to the model, you should see results like this:

 ![Norms Demo Results Screenshot](./assets/demo-screenshots/norms-results.png?raw=true "Norms Demo Results")